We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They usually look like red bumps or lumps on the skin, and over time they fill with pus.
 Boils often occur on the buttocks.

-The most common symptom of a boil is having a red, tender, and painful bump or lump on the skin.
-You may also see red skin and swelling around the bump.
+The most common symptom of a boil is having a red, tender, and painful bump or lump on your skin.
+You may also see red or purple discoloration and swelling around the bump.

 Bacterial infections are the most common cause of boils on the buttocks.
 Staphylococcus aureus is usually the bacterium responsible for the boils.
 This bacterium often lives on the skin or inside the nose.